mardock2009/blinkhash-website/README.md

 This repository is a custom-built website intended to serve the documentation for Blinkhash's various services.
 It was written using the ReactJS/NextJS framework, and is currently hosted at https://docs.blinkhash.com.

+#### Need Support?

+If you need help with a code-related matter, the first place to look is our [Discord](https://discord.gg/8xtHZFKJQY), where the developers will be available to answer any questions.
+However, please do not come to me with issues regarding setup.
+Use Google and the existing documentation for that.

 ---

 ### Introduction